victorock/darkbulb/README.md

 This content is a great source for canned demos or something you can walk-thru to illustrate automating with Ansible to a group.
 Some of the examples  serve as the solutions to the workshops.

-#### Cloud Provisioner
+#### Provisioner

-Lab provisioner to create topologies for personal lab environment in public clouds.
+It will provision everything that you need to run your personal lab environment in public clouds.

+Howto (GCE):

+* Setup your cloud account.
+* Copy GCE service account generated file to keychain folder.
+* Register your ssh public key in GCE associated as "instructor" user.
+* Add your ssh-keys to your local keychain (ssh-add <file>).
+* Create image with nested virtualisation.
+* Edit the configuration file: vars/main.yml
+* Play ansible-playbook deploy_gce_darkbulb.yml

 ### Requirements

 * Modern HTML5 Standard Compliant Web Browser.
 * A recent stable version of Python 2.7.